Blowups for a class of second order nonlinear hyperbolic equations: A reduced model of nonlinear Jeans instability: Introduction

 \subsubsection{Indices and coordinates}

-Unless stated otherwise, our indexing convention will be as follows: we use lower case Latin letters, e.g. $i, j,k$, for spatial indices that run from $1$ to $n$, and lower case Greek letters, e.g. $\alpha, \beta, \gamma$, for spacetime indices that run from $0$ to $n$.
+Unless stated otherwise, our indexing convention will be as follows: we use lowercase Latin letters, e.g. $i, j,k$, for spatial indices that run from $1$ to $n$, and lowercase Greek letters, e.g. $\alpha, \beta, \gamma$, for spacetime indices that run from $0$ to $n$.
 We will follow the \textit{Einstein summation convention}, that is, repeated lower and upper indices are implicitly summed over.
-We use $x^{i}$ ($i=1, \cdots, n$) to denote the standard periodic coordinates on the $n$-torus $\mathbb{T}^n$ and $t = x^{0}$ a time coordinate on the interval $[t_0,\infty)$.
+We use $x^{i}$ ($i=1, \cdots, n$) to denote the standard periodic coordinates on the $n$-torus $\mathbb{T}^n$ and $t = x^{0}$ as the time coordinate on the interval $[t_0,\infty)$.

-This article involves two different time coordinates: the open time $t\in[t_0,\infty)$ and the compactified time $\tau=-g(t)\in [-1,0)$ given by \eqref{e:ttf1} (see details in \S\ref{s:stp2}).
+This article involves two different time coordinates: the open time $t\in[t_0,\infty)$ and the compactified time $\tau=-g(t)\in [-1,0)$, as given by \eqref{e:ttf1} (see details in \S\ref{s:stp2}).
 For scalar functions $f(t,x^i)$, we always use

 to denote the representation of $f$ in compactified time coordinate $\tau$ throughout this article.